howardbdev/sinatra-community-gardener/develpment-log.md

   - Make gardens links in user show page
   - Stretch goal - allow user to edit his or her information

+  # 2019-03-05

+    - add SysRandom <-- on hold for now
+  - Add a user landing page ? show? dashboard?
+CONTINUE WORKING ON THIS
+  - Add appropriate navigation -- we don't want users to ever have to touch/type in the browser URL bar
+  - Think about CR (CRUD - create & read) of gardens (garden create, plant create, also show and index)

+  TO CREATE A GARDEN WE NEED:
+    CONTROLLER ACTIONS:
+      - post '/gardens' PENDING
+    VIEWS:
+      - gardens/show <-- show the new garden PENDING

+  - Make gardens links in user show page
+  - Stretch goal - allow user to edit his or her information